Membership: Frequently Asked Questions

 Ages 4-2nd Grade: Our elementary aged-children learn all about the weekly Torah portion, upcoming holidays and Shabbat traditions, as well as singing Shabbat songs with Mr. Aaron.

 **Children must be accompanied to the Kehilah KIDoshah space by an adult who can safely drop them off.
-Please reach out to Maya Shaar, Touro’s Director of Youth Education & Engagement, with any questions.
+Please reach out to Maya Shaar, Touro’s Associate Director of Education, with any questions.

 **We encourage our 3rd-6th grade Uptown Hebrew students to remain in the Shabbat service to engage with and connect to the prayers they are learning.